Table of Contents

 A hands-on, interactive introduction to this foundational computer science and engineering subject

 Discrete Mathematics zyBook teaches students how to translate descriptions of everyday scenarios into precise mathematical statements that can be used for formal analysis.
-It provides a solid pathway to more advanced study in computer science and engineering.
+It provides a solid pathway to more advanced study of computer science and engineering.

-• Interactive animations help students visualize and comprehend difficult discrete math concepts
+- Interactive animations help students visualize and comprehend difficult discrete math concepts

-• Students get a feel for how the mathematical tools they’re learning will be applied later in their studies
+- Students get a feel for how the mathematical tools they’re learning will be applied later in their studies

 Author Dr. Sandy Irani explains how students learn with the new block proof tool: